 We will treat all your information as private and confidential (even when you are no longer a customer) in accordance with this privacy notice.
 Where your application has been introduced to us by a third party, for example a credit broker, we may disclose information concerning the progress of your application to them.
 We will store the information about you on computer and in other records and will take appropriate measures to keep your data secure.
 We will only use this information for the purposes registered under Data Protection law.

 When we process your personal data we do so primarily with a view to entering into the loan contract or to fulfil a contract we have with you (or for the reasons set out below).
 Contact may be made with you by telephone (calls may be recorded for training, compliance and evidential purposes), post, email or SMS messaging to help service your account.
-We may do this ourselves or we may ask someone else to do it for us and we may pass information about you and your account to anyone who services your account and to anyone we ask to help us to enforce the loan agreement.
+We may do this ourselves or we may ask someone else to do it for us and we may pass information about you and your account to anyone who services your account and to anyone we ask to help us to enforce the loan agreement, this could include solicitors, field agents or surveyors.
 If you chose to communicate with us or send information via a third party mobile phone application, how your personal data will be used will be set out in their own privacy policy.
 We will be able to access the information you provide via the app and will use this information for the reasons set out below.

 When we process your personal data we do this for one or more of the following reasons: